tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 ## Retrieving the Source Code

 In order to get the source code on our machines, we will be using a program called git.
-This is an industry standard and is a distributed version control system.
-It allows you to track the history of your code, create multiple versions, and enables you to collaborate with other programmers for your source code.
-We will be covering some of the features of git in more depth later on, but for now will be using it to specifically get the source code that we will be working with on your local machine.
+This is an industry standard and is described as a distributed version control system.
+It allows us to track the history of our code, create multiple versions, and enables us to collaborate with other programmers on the same source code.
+We will be covering some of the features of git in more depth later on, but for now we will be using it specifically to get the source code that we will be working with on our local machines.
-If you are on windows, you will be running these commands in your WSL terminal, and if you are on Mac OS or Linux you will be doing this in their respective terminals.
-Once the terminal is open there will be a few basic commands we will run so that we can create a directory and organize where we will be storing our code.
+Windows users will be running these commands in the WSL terminal.
+Mac OS and Linux users will be using their respective native terminals.
+Once the terminal is open, we will run a few basic commands so that we can create a directory and organize where we will be storing our code.

 With your terminal open, you will use the command `mkdir tutorial` (you may replace tutorial with any